astronomer/astro-docs/cloud/stable/07_resources/01_release-notes.md

 ### v0.25.3

-Release Date: June 28th, 2021
+Release Date: June 30th, 2021

-### Bypass User Invite Emails via Houston API
+#### Bypass Email Verification for Users via Houston API

 The Houston API `workspaceAddUser` mutation now includes a `bypassInvite` field.
 When this field is set to true, users invited to a Workspace no longer need to first verify their email addresses before accessing the Workspace.
-This type of query can be useful to minimize friction when programmatically inviting many users to your platform.
-For more information, see [Sample Mutations](/docs/enterprise/v0.25/manage-astronomer/houston-api#sample-mutations).
+This type of query can be useful to minimize friction when programmatically inviting many users to Astronomer.
+For more information, see [Sample Mutations](/docs/cloud/stable/manage-astronomer/houston-api#sample-mutations).

-### Minor Improvements
+#### Minor Improvements

 - Workspace Admins can now perform CRUD operations on any Deployment within their Workspace, even if they don't have Deployment Admin permissions for the given Deployment.

-### Bugfixes
+#### Bugfixes

 - Fixed broken links to Deployments in alert emails.
 - Fixed an issue where historical logs did not appear in the Astronomer UI.
 - Fixed an issue where long task execution logs did not appear in the Airflow UI.
-- Fixed a visual bug where some Deployments with only 1 Scheduler were shown has having 2 in the Astronomer UI.
+- Fixed a visual bug where some Deployments with only 1 Scheduler were shown as having 2 in the Astronomer UI.
-- Fixed a visual bug where users without Workspace Admin permissions had a non-functional Invite Users button in the Astronomer UI.
+- Fixed a visual bug where users without Workspace Admin permissions had a non-functional **Invite Users** button in the Astronomer UI.

+### v.0.25.2

+Release Date: May 18th, 2021

+#### Minor Improvements

+This release contains features and bug fixes only for Astronomer Enterprise v0.25.
+For more information about these changes, read the [Enterprise release notes](docs/enterprise/v0.25/resources/release-notes).

 ### v0.25.1